biletnam/SST/README.md

 ## Estimated Needed Hours

 **-Note:** This is only an estimation based on the skills of a Senior Software Engineer.
 Some percentage of this time should be added according to the developer skills and for testing purposes.
+This estimation is only considering the development stage of the application, depending on the used technology, concurrency and selected hosting service, extra monthly expenses should be considered.

 ![Imgur](https://i.imgur.com/guwsLEh.jpg)